 FTDNA - Terms of Service

-FamilyTreeDNA (a d/b/a for Gene by Gene, Ltd) terms of service, including links to all of the FTDNA policies.
-Last updated January 17, 2022. |
+FamilyTreeDNA (a d/b/a for Gene by Gene, Ltd) terms of service, including links to all of the FTDNA policies. |

-GEDmatch - Terms of Service
+GEDmatch - Terms of Service and Privacy Policy

 DNA Justice - Terms of Service

-This recently launched venture is the first and only not-for-profit database authorized for investigative genetic genealogy.
+This newest database is the first and only not-for-profit option which is authorized for Investigative Genetic Genealogy.
 Their terms of service and privacy policy reflect a commitment to transparency and informed consent for members of the public who choose to upload their information to the database. |

 "Investigative Genetic Genealogy and The First Amendment Right to Noninterference With Receipt" First Amendment Law Review, Volume 21, Issue 1, 2023.
+David Gurney

 "The Need for Standards and Certification for Investigative Genetic Genealogy, and a Notice of Action" Forensic Science International, Volume 341, 2022, ISSN 0379-0738